sahilCodes-01/landing-page/README.md

 # landing-page
-The first landing page for oding project
+The first landing page for odin project